 Training services shall be provided through providers identified in accordance with WIOA Sec.
 122 and 20 CFR Part 680.400.
 An individual who has been determined eligible for training services may select a provider from the State Eligible Provider List (ETPL) after consultation with a case manager and must be provided in a manner to maximize customer choice.
 Reference SCP 1.12 and 1.13.
-Unless the program has exhausted funds for the program year, the Service Provider must refer the individual to the selected training provider, and establish an Individual Training Account (ITA) or Contract for Service (CFR680.320) for the individual to pay for the selected course of training.
+Unless the program has exhausted funds for the program year, the Service Provider must refer the individual to the selected training provider and establish an Individual Training Account (ITA) or Contract for Service for the individual to pay for the selected course of training.

 Note: Providers of on-the-job training, customized training, incumbent worker training, internships, and paid or unpaid work experience opportunities, or transitional employment shall not be subject to the requirements of the Eligible Training Provider List.
-WIOA Sec.
-122 (h)(1), Reference 20 CFR § 680.530 410
+Reference 20 CFR § 680.530 410